filecoin-project/specs/signatures.md

    5. Output sigma
 ```

-Where h(msg) is the output of a cryptographic hash function.
+Where h(msg) is the output of a cryptographic hash function and sigma is the notation for BLS signature.

 ## Aggregating Signed Messages